 MEL CDL Assignments

-Plan program, the list with its corresponding descriptions will be displayed for the dispatcher.
-When an aircraft is scheduled for a flight, the dispatcher can review the list to see if there are any operational restrictions that may have an impact on flight
+by the Flight Plan program, the list with its corresponding descriptions will be displayed for the dispatcher.
+When an aircraft is scheduled for a flight, the dispatcher can review the list to see if there are any operational restrictions that may have an

 The program automatically sorts the codes that are operational to the top of the list, and keeps track of the dates of all such entries so the age of any item is always available.